Qwodjo/The-Market-Gap-Analysis/README.md

 ## A. Executive Summary

-Analysis of 500,000 food products from the Open Food Facts database reveals a stark market gap in the snack industry.
-The vast majority of snack products (93.3%) are clustered in the high sugar, low protein space, leaving the high protein, low sugar quadrant almost completely empty.
-Of all categorized snack products, only 282 exist in the Protein & Nutrition Bars category, compared to over 5,000 in Chocolate & Candy alone.
-Based on the data, the biggest market opportunity is in Protein & Nutrition Bars, specifically targeting products with 58.1g of protein and less than 3.4g of sugar.
-The top three protein sources driving high protein products are milk (39.6%), peanuts (23.2%), and soy (14.5%), giving the R&D team a clear formulation starting point.
+My analysis of 500,000 food products from the Open Food Facts database reveals a stark market gap in the snack industry.
+I found that the vast majority of snack products (93.3%) are clustered in the high sugar, low protein space, leaving the high protein, low sugar quadrant almost completely empty.
+Of all categorized snack products, I noted that only 282 exist in the Protein & Nutrition Bars category, compared to over 5,000 in Chocolate & Candy alone.
+Based on my data, the biggest market opportunity is in Protein & Nutrition Bars, specifically targeting products with 58.1g of protein and less than 3.4g of sugar.
+I identified the top three protein sources driving high protein products as milk (39.6%), peanuts (23.2%), and soy (14.5%), giving the R&D team a clear formulation starting point.